robric/wiki-contrail-controller/Customized-field-selection-for-ECMP-load-balancing.md

 4. Create a policy, select service instance SI and apply it to the desired VMIs or VNs.
 5. After service VMs are instantiated, left and right interfaces' ports shall be available for further configuration.
 Select the left port (VMI) of the service instances and apply appropriate ECMP field selection configuration.

 Note: At the moment, from the contrail UI, one cannot apply ECMP field selection configuration directly over the service's left or right interface.
 Instead, one has go to the ports(VMIs) section under networking and configure ECMP fields selection for each of the instantiated service instances' VMIs explicitly.
-This must be done for all service interface of the group, otherwise the end result can be unpredictable.
-(For details, load-balance attribute of only the best path is carried over to the ingress VRouter.
-If the best path (of a Service VMI) does not have the load-balance attribute configured, it would not be propagated to the ingress Vrouter even if other paths do have that configuration set correctly.
+This must be done for interface of all service instances in the group to ensure correctness.

 Once all setup done correctly, vrouters shall be programmed with appropriate routing table with ECMP paths towards various service instances.
 Also vrouters are programmed with the desired ECMP fields to be used to hash during load balancing the traffic.